DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/aws-installation.md

 * On the user's machine, make sure the conda environment is enabled with Atlas installed, then run `foundations init <project_name>` to create a simple project with Foundations' scaffolding

-* `cd` into the project directory, and run `foundations submit team . main.py`, where `team` is the first part of the config we just added
+* `cd` into the project directory, and run `foundations submit team . main.py`, where `team` is the first part of the name of the config file we just added

 * This should submit a job to our master node, which should then schedule that to the worker.